All Episodes

 So big yes on the midterm convention.

-To me, that's just, you know, once you hear the idea, it's a no brainer.
+To me, that's just, you know, once you hear the idea, it's a no-brainer.

 But why did it take Trump to come up with the idea?

-Now maybe somebody suggested it to him, but still, you know, he's the president who said, yeah, I will entertain that idea.
+Now, maybe somebody suggested it to him, but still, you know, he's the president who said, yeah, I will entertain that idea.

 So he still gets the innovation benefit, even if someone else said it first.

-maybe the biggest funder of the democrats but also there's this uh you heard that uh bill gates said he wasn't going to fund the Arabella group, which was yet another big funder of Democrats.
+But also there's this, you heard that Bill Gates said he wasn't going to fund the Arabella group, which was yet another big funder of Democrats.

-And then separately, Trump says he wants to, he's authorizing audits of every NGO, every one that gets money from the government, which is just a ton.
+And then separately, Trump says he wants to, he's authorizing audits of every NGO, everyone that gets money from the government, which is just a ton.

-Now, presumably, that also is a way that Democrats were sort of in a weasely way getting taxpayer money that they would work through their network to turn it into donations to Democrat candidates.
+Now, presumably, that also is a way that Democrats were sort of in a weasly way getting taxpayer money that they would work through their network to turn it into donations to Democrat candidates.

 So that might be getting squeezed.